telefonicaid/fiware-cygnus/flume/README.md

 Within tables, we can find two options:

 * Fixed 8-field rows, as usual: `recvTimeTs`, `recvTime`, `entityId`, `entityType`, `attrName`, `attrType`, `attrValue` and `attrMd`.
 These tables (and the databases) are created at execution time if the table doesn't exist previously to the row insertion.
 Regarding `attrValue`, in its simplest form, this value is just a string, but since Orion 0.11.0 it can be Json object or Json array.
-Regarding `attrMd`, in contains a string serialization of the metadata for the attribute in Json (if the attribute hasn't metadata, `[]` is inserted),
+Regarding `attrMd`, it contains a string serialization of the metadata array for the attribute in Json (if the attribute hasn't metadata, an empty array `[]` is inserted),
 * Two columns per each entity's attribute (one for the value and other for the metadata), plus an addition column about the reception time of the data (`recv_time`).
 This kind of tables (and the databases) must be provisioned previously to the execution of Cygnus, because each entity may have a different number of attributes, and the notifications must ensure a value per each attribute is notified.

 The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter, `attr_persistence`, whose values can be `row` or `column`.

-Thus, by receiving a notification like the one above, and being the persistence mode 'row', the table named `room1-Room` (it is created if not existing) will contain a new row such as:
+Thus, by receiving a notification like the one above, and being the persistence mode `row`, the table named `room1-Room` (it is created if not existing) will contain a new row such as:

     | recvTimeTs   | recvTime            | entityId | entityType | attrName    | attrType   | attrValue | attrMd                                             |
     |--------------|---------------------|----------|------------|-------------|------------|-----------|----------------------------------------------------|
     | 13453464536  | 2014-02-27T14:46:21 | Room1    | Room       | temperature | centigrade | 26.5      | [{"name":"ID", "type":"string", "value":"ground"}] |

-On the contrary, being the persistence mode 'column', the table named `room1-Room` (it must be created in advance) will contain a new row such as:
+On the contrary, being the persistence mode `column`, the table named `room1-Room` (it must be created in advance) will contain a new row such as:

     | recvTime            | temperature | temperature_md                                     |
     |---------------------|-------------|----------------------------------------------------|